Buckeye High School (Louisiana)

-Buckeye High School is a high school in Deville, Louisiana in northern Rapides Parish, Louisiana, United States, serving grades 6-12.
-The school serves the adjacent communities of Buckeye, Deville, Holloway Prairie, Big Island, Libuse, Hickory Grove, and some suburbs of Pineville.
+Buckeye High School is a high school in Buckeye, Louisiana in northern Rapides Parish, Louisiana, United States. it has a mailing address of Deville, Louisiana because of the shared Buckeye/Deville Post office serving grades 6-12.
+The school serves the communities of Buckeye, Deville, Holloway Prairie, Big Island, Libuse, Hickory Grove, and some suburbs of Pineville.
 Like all schools in the Rapides Parish School District, the school has a uniform policy rather than permitting street clothes.

 History

 The first Buckeye High School was held within the Buckeye Elementary School building in Deville, LA.
 Classes were first held in 1913, but the first graduation was not held until 1921 - with only two graduates.
 The high school remained a part of the elementary school until a new school building was constructed in 1928.
 The new building opened its doors in September 1928.

 Buckeye High School was one of the last schools to become integrated in Rapides Parish.
 In 1981, the school became the source of local controversy after desegregation efforts by Federal District Judge Nauman Scott.
 Louisiana Ninth Judicial District Court Judge Richard Earl "Dick" Lee opposed Scott's plans, particularly his use of desegregation busing to racially integrate the school district.
 Scott had ordered the majority of the seventh and eighth-grade students to enroll at the primarily-black Jones Street School, with black students from Jones Street to be bused to Buckeye to compensate.

 Lee centered his opposition around three Caucasian girls, soon referred to as the "Buckeye Three".
 He first convinced their parents to transfer custody of them to friends residing in the Buckeye catchment area in an attempt to maintain their enrollment in Buckeye High School.
 When that failed, he made the girls wards of the state then ordered that they remain at Buckeye.
 After months of legal duelling over the issue, the girls were compelled to register at Jones Street, but no penalties were levied against their families or Judge Lee.

 The campus and surrounding community continue to be predominately Caucasian.